d3/d3-scale/README.md

 <a name="time_ticks" href="#time_ticks">#</a> <i>time</i>.<b>ticks</b>([<i>count</i>])
 <br><a name="time_ticks" href="#time_ticks">#</a> <i>time</i>.<b>ticks</b>([<i>interval</i>[, <i>step</i>]])

 Returns representative dates from the scale’s [domain](#time_domain).
-The returned tick values are (mostly) regularly-spaced, have sensible values (such every day at midnight), and are guaranteed to be within the extent of the domain.
+The returned tick values are uniformly-spaced (mostly), have sensible values (such every day at midnight), and are guaranteed to be within the extent of the domain.
 Ticks are often used to display reference lines, or tick marks, in conjunction with the visualized data.

 An optional *count* may be specified to affect how many ticks are generated.
 If *count* is not specified, it defaults to 10.
 The specified *count* is only a hint; the scale may return more or fewer values depending on the domain.
 For example, to create ten default ticks, say: